Brittney and her pup, Shawty (“Shorty” with a southern twang), tackle DIY motorcycle maintenance in their own garage together.

 Check your motorcycle’s tire pressure often, at least once a week, but better yet before every ride, even if you ride every day.
 If there is a significant change in air temperature overnight or between rides, there’s a good chance your tire pressure may have changed too.

-It’s important to check your bike’s tire pressure if you have added a load or have changed elevation significantly in a single ride and will be staying at the new elevation for longer than a lunch break.
-As an example, the difference between sea level and Big Bear Lake, CA, is almost 8,000 feet and can be ridden in three hours.
+Check the motorcycle tire pressure if you add a load or change elevation significantly and will be riding at the new elevation for more than an hour.
+For example, the difference between sea level and Big Bear Lake, California, is almost 8,000 feet and can be ridden in three hours.

-Information on specs for tire pressure will come from M.O.M.
-It might even be on a sticker on your bike somewhere if you’re interested in a treasure hunt.
+Information on specs for motorcycle tire pressure will come from M.O.M.
+It might even be on a sticker on your bike's swingarm or frame.

 Keep an eye on your tread wear as well, always making sure it has not yet worn down to the level of the wear bar (arrow).
 If the wear bar is level with the tire’s surface, it is time to replace it.